Autumn Chowder (aka Potato Corn Chowder)

 How to Make Potato Corn Chowder

-This chowder requires a few simple steps that are well worth it in the end.
+This fall chowder requires a few simple steps that are well worth it in the end.
 Let’s begin our tasty journey with bacon.

-Fry Up Some Bacon!
+Fry Up Some Bacon and Saute The Aromatics

 I mean, if any recipe starts with bacon, I’m in.
 We recommend using uncured bacon but no matter the type, dice it up and throw it in a large hot pot to render the fat.